 Nam Thean Tong Temple is between Ling Sen Tong Temple and Sam Poh Tong Temple.
 Hence, it is convenient to check Nam Thean Tong Temple out while you are there.

-Compared to other cave temples like Kek Lok Tong or Sam Poh Tong Temple though, Nam Thean Tong Temple is not very impressive.
+Compared to other cave temples like Kek Lok Tong or Sam Poh Tong Temple though, Nam Thean Tong Temple is much smaller and less impressive.

-On site are some small shops where you can get refreshments or souvenirs too.
+On site at the car park are some small shops where you can get refreshments or souvenirs too.

 5. Ling Sen Tong Temple